intuit/oauth-jsclient/README.md

     * `sandbox` - for authorizing in sandbox.
     * `production` -  for authorizing in production.
 * `redirectUri` - redirectUri on your app to get the `authorizationCode` from Intuit Servers.
 Required
 * `autoRefresh` - by default, autoRefresh is disabled i.e `false`.
 To enable provide `true`.
-If set to true, authclient would refresh the tokens every `autoRefreshInterval` specified so clients do not have to manually call refresh after the first `createToken` call.
+If set to true, authclient would refresh the tokens every `autoRefreshInterval` specified so clients do not have to manually call refresh after the first successful `createToken` call.
 Optional.
 * `autoRefreshInterval` - only if `autoRefresh` is set to true, config will use `autoRefreshInterval`.
 It is set in seconds.
 If user does not specify a value but has set `autoRefresh` as true, it would default to 55 minutes.
 Use `stopAutoRefresh` method on OAuthClient anytime to stop auto Refresh.
 Optional.
 * `logging` - by default, logging is disabled i.e `false`.
 To enable provide`true`.
 Optional.